Trimethoprim Tablets

 If you forget to take a dose: Take it as soon as you remember, unless it is almost time for your next dose.
 In that case, skip the missed dose and continue with your regular schedule.
 Do not take a double dose to make up for a forgotten one.

 If you accidentally take too much (overdose): Contact your doctor or go to the nearest hospital Accident and Emergency department immediately.
-Take the medicine pack with you so the medical staff can identify what you have taken.
+Take the medicine pack with you.
+Symptoms of overdose may include nausea, vomiting, dizziness, confusion, bone marrow suppression, and electrolyte disturbances.

 Understanding the Potential Side Effects of Trimethoprim